WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Post-Kiss Catatonia: He freezes up if the player kisses him during the climax.
 It's one of the two things that can shock him back to reality and help him realize his wrongdoings before letting Flower Kid go.

-- Psychopathic Manchild: His writing style is peppered with spelling errors and emoticons, he communicates with the Habiticians through videos using a puppet of himself, the graffiti self-portraits on the walls of the Habitat resemble something that you would see in a child's sketchbook, all of the songs he's prepared for Tiff as a part of their record contract are nursery rhymes that he edited to be about teeth (and he cries every time she tries to break off their contract) and so on and so forth.
-It's implied during a few moments that he may be forcing some of the more childish aspects of his personality... but the "psychopathic" part kicks into high gear when it's revealed he plans to steal all the Habiticians' teeth for himself, and judging by the Slasher Smile he gives Flower Kid during the climax, revealing multiple rows of teeth, he's been at it for a while.
+- Psychopathic Manchild: His writing style is peppered with spelling errors and emoticons, he communicates with the Habiticians through videos using a puppet of himself, the graffiti self-portraits on the walls of the Habitat resemble something that you would see in a child's sketchbook, all of the songs he's prepared for Tiff as a part of their record contract are nursery rhymes that he edited to be about teeth, and so on and so forth.
+It's implied a few times that he may be forcing some of the more childish aspects of his personality... but the "psychopathic" part kicks into high gear when it's revealed he plans to steal all the Habiticians' teeth for himself, and judging by the Slasher Smile he gives Flower Kid during the climax, revealing multiple rows of teeth, he's been at it for a while.

 - Sanity Slippage: Judging by the crumpled up diary pages, Habit has never been the cornerstone of mental stability, but by the time the Habitat is up and running, he seems to have hit an all-time low.
 As the game progresses and you help more people, his mask of perpetual cheer begins to slip more and more, and his videos take on a more unnerving edge.
 His former assistant Kamal describes him as unhinged.
-Given that he watched Habit have a nervous breakdown and steal everyone's toothbrushes and toothpaste to clean "Martha" - a giant metal mouth with a toothy grin that had rusted in the rain - it's not surprising.
+Given that he watched Habit have a nervous breakdown and steal everyone's toothbrushes and toothpaste to clean "Martha" - a giant metal mouth with a toothy grin that had rusted in the rain - he has more than enough reason to.

 - Sissy Villain: Downplayed.
 He has a somewhat androgynous appearance (in the official artbook, he's jokingly described as being like The Babadook if he was featured in Yellow Submarine), has a childish personality one usually wouldn't expect from a grown man, and has an interest in flowers.
 However, the latter is something he gave up on as he was robbed of his childhood dream of becoming a florist, thanks to a disapproving abusive father.
 In the good ending, Flower Kid giving him a Tooth Lily makes him remember how special it was to him, causing his HeelFace Turn and rejuvenating his interest in flowers (as seen in the Creative Closing Credits).